How To Help The COVID Crisis In India From The UK

 The harrowing scenes unfolding across India have prompted a response from governments around the world but, as BBC News points out, India is a country of 1.3 billion people, meaning the impact of overseas support will be limited.

-From health service workers to community leaders to ordinary citizens, people across India are rallying to help those in need, but they are struggling.
-If you want to offer from help here in the UK, below are some organisations to be aware of.
+From health service workers to community leaders to ordinary citizens, people across India are rallying to help those in need.
+But they are struggling.
+If you want to offer help from the UK, below are some organisations to be aware of.

 The Hemkunt Foundation

 Khaana Chahiye is battling hunger as well as the virus and also needs donations.
 The foundation has been catering to “lockdown-induced food demands of the homeless, migrant workers, daily wage labourers, and other vulnerable populations in the city of Mumbai” since March 2020.
 It says it is currently “delivering 12,000+ meals daily across Mumbai” and with donations, they can increase the number of people they feed.

 HelpNow provides sanitised ambulances with ventilators across Mumbai, Pune, Delhi, and Bengaluru.
 The initiative is set up by students to help the countries overwhelmed health services.
 At the time of writing (July 16), they have raised almost 2.45 million rupees (which is just over £237,000) and are still seeking donations.

 UK-based humanitarian aid organisation Khalsa Aid says it has a team “on the ground providing support to those affected.”
 The organisation is appealing for Oxygen Concentrators (OC) to be sent to India and has recently received a large donation from the British public.

-Give India is appealing for donations for its various covid missions, from raising money towards oxygen supplies, donating food to vulnerable families and women who have no access to sanitary towels.
+Give India is appealing for donations for its various COVID missions, including raising money towards oxygen supplies, donating food to vulnerable families and providing hygiene supplies for people who have no access to sanitary towels.